 Risk In Play

 Children want to take risks.
 It’s a fundamental part of growing up.
 In fact, an acceptable level of risk is good for them.
 If children don’t find the thrills they seek in the playground, they’ll look elsewhere.
-So at Sutcliffe Play we use our knowledge of children and experience to develop play equipment that has a carefully balanced element of risk.
+We use our knowledge of children and our experience to developing play equipment that has a carefully balanced element of risk.

 Challenging and life enhancing

 Every creative act we undertake – whether it’s physical, social or emotional – involves risk.
 Children learn to assess, appreciate and manage risk through play.

 The ability to deal with risk, developed in formative years, determines the extent to which our life will be fulfilled in the future.
 Our equipment is designed to bw challenging, allowing children to test themselves and feel at ease with risk.